Aleksandre1337/online-zoo/README.md

-# Frontend Mentor - Online Zoo Landing Page
+# EPAM & RS School - Online Zoo Landing Page

 This is a solution to the **Online Zoo Landing Page**.
 This task was a part of a Front-End competition hosted by RS School in collaboration with EPAM.